oVirt/ovirt-site/source/vdsm/libvirt-performance-scalability.html.md

 There are no plans yet to make virDomainGetBlockInfo optionally not blocking.
 This may be caused by the fact the monitor protocol is JSON based.

-"""ACTION PENDING""": verify if there is a path to make virDomainGetBlockInfo not-blocking.
+**ACTION PENDING**: verify if there is a path to make virDomainGetBlockInfo not-blocking.

-The libvirt developers recommend to use a separate thread to collect block statistics, as VDSM currnently does.
+The libvirt developers recommend to use a separate thread to collect block statistics, as VDSM currently does.
+The blocking behaviour of virDomainGetBlockInfo has been source of bugs.
+A way to improve the reporting, and to avoid VDSM to wait indefinitely on it, is to add a timeout.

+Libvirt exposes a timeout infrastructure through the [virEventAddTimeout](http://libvirt.org/html/libvirt-libvirt.html#virEventAddTimeout) API. virDomainGetBlockInfo has not yet a direct way to setup a timeout.

+**ACTION PENDING**: make sure the best way forward is to use the generic timeout API.